khakhalin/Xenopus-Behavior/02_Collision_Avoidance/responses to reviewers.md

 > Add a sentence to mention how this assay can be applied to or adapter for use with other research areas, like locomotor recovery after injury.
 The brief mention in this possibility in the abstract is too vague.

-I am not quite sure what would be the best way to write about it, as the original version of the protocol never mentioned locomotor injury, but to further stimulate the creativity of readers, I now added the following half-sentence to the last sentence in the "Discussion" session:
+I am not quite sure what would be the best way to write about it, as the original version of the protocol doesn't mention locomotor injury.
+Yet, to further stimulate readers' imagination, I now added the following half-sentence to the very end of the "Discussion" section:

-Together, this makes visual collision avoidance a powerful tool to dissect abnormalities in the sensorimotor system of Xenopus tadpoles, **from retinal disfunction, through sensorimotor transformation proper, and down to locomotor deficits**.
+"Together, this makes visual collision avoidance a powerful tool to dissect abnormalities in the sensorimotor system of Xenopus tadpoles, **from retinal disfunction, through sensorimotor transformation proper, and down to locomotor deficits**."

 > Define a “short throw projector”, even briefly.